visciang/cake/README.md

 `@devshell`

-Tag the target as a "devshell" - a target that can be used a development container.
+Tag the docker target as a "devshell" - a docker target that can be used a development container.

 Equivalent to `cake run --shell <devshell target>`.